bobbybabra/collection/README.md

 var professors = new Collection([joe_doe, tedd_ford])

-// An intersections
-var professor_engineers = professors.where({'id': engineers.select('id')});
+// An intersections, professor who also are engineer var professor_engineers = professors.where({'id': engineers.select('id')});
 // returns new Collection([joe_doe])

-// A union
-var professor_and_engineers = new Collection(professors.models).add(engineers.models);
+// A union, professors and engineers var professor_and_engineers = new Collection(professors.models).add(engineers.models);
 // returns new Collection([joe_doe, joe_regan, tedd_ford])

-// A difference (professor who are not engineers) var professor_engineers = professors.not({'id': engineers.select('id')});
+// A difference, professor who are not engineers var professor_engineers = professors.not({'id': engineers.select('id')});
 // returns new Collection([tedd_ford])
 ```